FireandRain/Csv-charter/README.md

 # csv
-This app allows the user to submit a CSV file ( example provided in the repo "csv-testfile.csv" ) which will be dynamically graphed into two chart forms.
+This app allows the user to submit a CSV file ( example csv file to be used provided in the repo "csv-testfile.csv" ) which will be dynamically graphed into two chart forms.

 Each named element of each graph may be toggled on/off.